-1. DO NOT WAIT this one out, SI pain will not disapear on its own!
-I do not want to scare you at all but you most likely have a sense inside you about this by now…It IS AS BAD AS YOU THINK, don’t do what I did for years and convince yourself otherwise.
-SI instability may go through cycles where it seems a bit better or seems worse but it will rear its ugly head up again and again until eventually the pain is so severe and the DAMAGE SO PERMANENT that you are left with only being able to do doing damage control with your symptoms rather than intervention.
+1. Please do not WAIT this one out, SI pain will not disappear on its own!
+I do not want to scare you at all but you most likely have a sense inside you about this by now…it is as bad as you think, please don’t do what I did for years and convince yourself otherwise.
+SI instability may go through cycles where it seems a bit better or seems worse but it will rear its ugly head up again and again until eventually the pain is so severe and the damage potentially permanent that you are left with only being able to do doing damage control with your symptoms rather than intervention.
 And it is affecting many other parts of your body, intervening with the correct medical advice can help prevent a whole ripple effect of associated conditions.
 SIJD has the potential to affect your whole spine, your shoulders, your hips, your pelvis, your knees and feet.

 3. EDUCATE yourself so you can learn how to listen to your own body and decipher for yourself what advice is good to apply or throw away entirely.
 Never get caught in the same slumber that much of our medical world .is in on this medical condition.

-5. NEVER loose HOPE.
+5. Hold on to HOPE.
 Never give up.
 Full recovery from SIJD is possible!
 For some, it comes easier than others, but we all have the chance to beat it.